All Episodes

 I don't know how it is around the country, but I'm sure it's the same.

-I I mean, that makes sense.
+I mean, that makes sense.

 So I think there is a problem there that needs to be fixed.

-But there's it's not a question of money being allocated per student in the great state of California or in Baltimore.
+But it's not a question of money being allocated per student in the great state of California or in Baltimore.

 But they have failed because their policies don't support independence or personal responsibility.

-It Supports dependency.
+It supports dependency.

 And what happens?